-With New Zealand going into a 4 week lockdown (which ended being a little longer, running to 33 days in total) I decided to create a photo series documenting our personal life in lockdown.
+With New Zealand going into a four-week lockdown (which ended up being a little longer, running to 33 days in total) I decided to create a photo series documenting our personal life in lockdown.
 To suit the classic documentary style I opted for black and white.
 So this is a personal pictorial document of the New Zealand Covid-19 lock-down 2020.

 Recently I was commissioned to photograph some of Rowan Dick’s furniture masterpieces created for his RD Furniture Studio.
 Beautiful pieces that provided some interesting lighting challenges!

 After entering my work into the Iris Awards for the first time in 2018, I was all fired up to go big in 2019.
 However, as is often the case life got in the way and I only ended up creating two images for the competition at the last minute.

 Ended up with two bronzes, which I am fairly content with under the circumstances.

 My first time entering the Iris Awards.
 Working for myself I could never justify the cost of entering (including the professional printing etc) but thankfully teaching part-time at UCOL has meant that I can enter at academic rates and be supported by the organisation.

 Entered 5 images and got awarded one Silver with Distinction, three Bronze and one Professional Standard.
 Pretty pleased, seeing that only one of the images was taken specifically for the competition, while the rest were taken from my normal work portfolio.